artizen-fund/seasons-contracts/README.md

 Mints given amount of open edition artifacts to buyers wallet.
 Mints the same amount of artifacts to treasury wallet and to artist's wallet.
 This function also and to the artist and keeps the remaining amount in the contract.It also records data for other calculations.

 - `submissionID`: ID of submission
+- `amount`: amount to mint for user

+`function artistClaim( uint[] memory submissionID,uint[] memory amount)`

+Submission owners can claim their own NFTs according to their claim balance at any given time.

+- `submissionID`: ID of submission
-- `amount`: amount to mint for user (doesn't include the additional mints )
+- `amount`: amount to mint for user

 `function calculateTopSubmissionsOfSeason(uint \_seasonID)`